groupdocs/reference.groupdocs.com/content/sites/groupdocs/conversion/english/net/groupdocs.conversion.filetypes/gisfiletype/kml/_index.md

 ---
 ## GisFileType.Kml field

-KML, Keyhole Markup Language) contains geospatial information in XML notation.
+KML (Keyhole Markup Language) contains geospatial information in XML notation.
 Files saved as KML can be opened in Geographic Information System (GIS) applications provided they support it.
 Many applications have started providing support for KML file format after it has been adopted as international standard.
 KML uses a tag-based structure with nested elements and attributes.
 Learn more about this file format [here](https://docs.fileformat.com/gis/kml/).

 ```csharp
 public static readonly GisFileType Kml;